 The City of Chicago's Emergency Travel Order transitioned to an Advisory only effective June 29, 2021.
-As of January 11, the Chicago Department of Public Health (CDPH) included 49 states and four territories on the travel advisory, who all surpassed the threshold of 15 cases per day, per 100,000 residents.
+As of March 22, the Chicago Department of Public Health (CDPH) included 11 states and one territory on the travel advisory, who all surpassed the threshold of 15 cases per day, per 100,000 residents.
 Chicago residents or visitors coming from these states are advised (not required) to do the following:

 Before travel, unvaccinated individuals traveling to a high-risk ("orange") state should:

 Get tested 1-3 days prior to departure.

 After travel, unvaccinated individuals returning from a high-risk ("orange") state should: